 Who we are?

-The Conflict Analysis and Prevention Centre (CAPC) is a new think-and-do tank established by Dr. Ekaterina Sokirianskaia at the end of 2017.
-CAPC’s mission is to provide nuanced and accurate field-based analysis of violent conflicts in Russia and the post-Soviet space; propose tailored conflict resolution strategies, policies, and tools; implement interventions that will minimise the likelihood of deadly violence; and facilitate conflict resolution and mitigation.
+The Conflict Analysis and Prevention Centre (CAPC) is an international think-and-do tank established at the end of 2017.
+CAPC’s mission is to provide nuanced and accurate field-based analysis of violent conflicts; propose tailored conflict resolution strategies, policies, and tools; implement interventions that will minimise the likelihood of deadly violence and facilitate conflict resolution, post-conflict rehabilitation and development.

-We cooperate with civil society actors, community leaders, and government officials to implement our proposed strategies.
-We engage in raising early warning awareness, advocate for the rule of law, and support violent extremism prevention and post-conflict reconciliation.
-We sponsor mediation and devote ourselves to the task of conflict prevention.
+We cooperate with civil society actors, community leaders, and government officials to implement our proposed strategies and projects.
+We engage in raising early warning awareness, advocate for the rule of law, support violent extremism prevention and post-conflict reconciliation.

 CAPC founder and director